 Section II introduces the theory of hedging and explains what futures and forwards are as hedging contracts.
 Section III discusses in detail if JetBlue should hedge in the following expected year of the case: 2012.

-Moreover, as an analysis, the correlation of different oil commodities is shown together with a back-test on the profit and loss from different hedging scenarios.
 Also, the JetBlue Airways time series before and after the hedges graphs are shown.
 Section IV compares the literature on corporate finance risk management with this case.
 Finally, section V concludes.

 2. Hedging Theory